8LWXpg/CmdPal-SSH/README.md

 > [!IMPORTANT]
 > This project is still in early development

+Command Pallet extension for connecting to SSH clients that configured at `~/.ssh/config` file.

 ## Installation

 Download `.msix` in release page, and run the following command in PowerShell: